hamshif/Wielder/README.md

 Reactive debuggable CI-CD
 -
+Wielder is meant to unify the best technologies for the job.
+You decide, pick and choose (fastest, cheapest, legacy...).
+We do this by wrapping the technology in python and then treating it as a black-box with callbacks For example:

-Kubernetes polymorphic plan apply (A reactive debuggable alternative to Helm declarative charts)
+* Kubernetes polymorphic plan apply (A reactive debuggable alternative to Helm declarative charts & SDK dependant Go Operators)

 Reactive deployments, canaries, updates, scaling and rollbacks.